“You don’t have to brush all your teeth, just the ones you want to keep.”

 - Changes in the way your teeth feel when you bite together

 Several studies have shown that periodontal disease is linked to other types of chronic illness like diabetes and heart disease.
 The common element in this connection is the presence of chronic inflammation.
-Scientists have more to discover about this connection, but Dr. Waters and his staff at Waters Family Dentistry are committed to being your oral health professional partner.
+Scientists have more to discover about this connection, but Dr. Waters, Dr. Crouch and team at Waters Family Dentistry are committed to being your oral health professional partner.

 Another aspect of the disease scientists have been studying is the impact tobacco use has on periodontal disease.
 Studies have shown the various forms of tobacco are serious risk factors in the advancement of the disease.
 In fact, if you smoke, you have double the chance of developing periodontal disease as compared to a nonsmoker.